 In 1929 there were 117 female pilots in the United States.
 They were invited to join an association for mutual support and the advancement of aviation.
 Twenty-six of them gathered at Curtiss Airport in Valley Stream, New York.
 They had no trouble deciding on eligibility and purpose.
 Membership would be open to any woman with a pilot’s license.
 The purpose was “good fellowship, jobs, a central office and files on women in aviation.”
 Choosing a name was a little harder.
 After a number of light-hearted suggestions, Amelia Earhart proposed that the name be taken from the number of charter members.
 Thus, the group was briefly the 86s, then the 97s, and finally the 99s.
 In 1931 the group elected Amelia Earhart as their first president.

-Since that time, the organization has grown to nearly 6,000 members from countries around the world.
+Since that time, the organization has grown to over 6,000 members from countries around the world.
 Members include professional pilots for airlines, industry and government.
 Others are military pilots, flight instructors, astronauts, aviation performers and competitors.
 Many fly just for the enjoyment of it.
 First and foremost, Ninety-Nines are women who love to fly.

 The organization as a whole and its individual Chapters worldwide provide a number of services.
 Among many activities, 99s organize air races, conduct air marking, provide pilot proficiency classes to their communities, promote aviation and space education, mentor aspiring general aviation and professional pilots, and preserve the history of women in aviation through the Museum of Women Pilots in Oklahoma City and the Amelia Earhart Birthplace Museum in Atchison, Kansas.
 The 99s offer aviation scholarships through local Chapters and the Amelia Earhart Memorial Scholarship Fund, a $5.5 million endowed trust fund that has awarded over 1,100 scholarships providing more than $11.5 million of financial aid for initial ratings, advanced ratings, academic degrees and Research Scholar Grants.
 The AEMSF has helped thousands of women achieve their aviation dreams.
 The 99s Headquarters is located in a two-story building complex on six acres at Will Rogers World Airport in Oklahoma City, Oklahoma.
 It houses their archival records, video oral histories, personal artifacts, collections, memorabilia and biographical files on thousands of women pilots from around the world.

-Vice Chair: Alison Barker
+Chairman: Alison Barker

 Secretary: Janeen Gaul